 I turned on the infrared light two hours before I took off to get the chicks so it would warm up the brooder in time for their arrival.
 I secured it once with the clamp and then above (you can't see it in the picture below) I set some heavy books over the wire to keep it from falling into the brooder if the clamp ever decides to give out.

-Since the chicks spent two days in transit I put nine sugar cubes in cold water for their first batch of H2O.
+Since the chicks spent two days in transit I put a tablespoon of organic molasses in cold water for their first batch of H2O.
 This gives them a much needed boost of energy after their long trip.
 When I got the chicks home from the store, I took each of them gently one by one and dipped their beaks into the water a few times, making sure they drank the water before I set them down inside the brooder.
 It looks like the little chicks are "chewing" the water when they are drinking.
 They lift their little heads up to get gravity to work in their favor and open and close their beaks.
 It definitely took a few tries to get them to drink, and then I even did it again for the extra lethargic looking chicks, just to be sure they were getting hydrated.

 Once in the brooder they all immediately started pecking the ground in search of food.
 Then they would stop dead in their tracks and fall asleep.
 It was like they all were dealing with a serious case of narcolepsy.
 I couldn't stop laughing.